 Marshall University provides a Central Data Center (MU Datacenter) on its main campus in Huntington, WV in support of administrative, instructional, and research computing.
 This data center is powered by a power distribution system with UPS and generator facilities for continuous operation.
 The data center is cooled with a redundant and independent cooling system.
 Physical security is provided by card access control and video security monitoring as well as individual locked cabinets to secure host servers and storage for independent projects.

 The Data Center currently has a single HPC Cluster with over 1Tflop of compute services and extends these services through the use of other Internet2 connected resources such as the TeraGrid.
-Storage is provided by Dell/EMC Clarion fiber channel SANS and both 1Gb and 10Gb iSCSI Dell/Equalogic SANS.
-Backup is provided by an ADIC tape robot with off-site storage.
-Backup services are being migrated to remote site disk to disk backup during calendar year 2011.
+Storage is provided by Dell/EMC all-SSD storage area network (SAN).
+Backup services are using remote site disk-to-disk backup.

 A research portal for data sharing and collaboration is currently in the pilot phase and is being based on HUBZero.
-Storage and compute services are charged-back to all units on campus including research projects based on a published IT Rate Schedule.
-The university Information Technology Council provides a link to the university —IT Policies (privacy, confidentiality, security, intellectual property rights (copyright), etc.).
+Storage and compute services are available on a cost-recovery basis to support research projects based on a published IT Rate Schedule.
+The university Information Technology Council provides a link to the university — IT Policies (privacy, confidentiality, security, intellectual property rights, copyright, etc.).

 Example Data Management Plans